Wyntuition/jekyll-now/_posts/2018-06-06-github-and-microsoft.md

 ## Conclusion

-There is some backlash in the developer community, such as those who don't want a large corporation controlling their source code, and among hobbyists who don't want to be part of the Microsoft ecosystem.
-Outside of that, Microsoft sees the need to jolt their statue as a software development tools & services vendor, and it plays into hopeful future Azure revenue in various ways, from a larger developer ecosystem using their tools thus maybe paying for something, and maybe deploying something into Azure.
+There is some backlash in the developer community, such as those who don't want a large corporation controlling their source code, and among others who don't want to be part of the Microsoft ecosystem.
+Outside of that, Microsoft sees the need to jolt their stature as a software development tools & services vendor, and it plays into future Azure revenue they hope for in various ways, like a larger developer ecosystem using their tools and deploying into Azure.